Q.1. Where can I obtain a copy/license of CORMIX?

 Q.18 Does a discontinuous CORMIX prediction mean that the model is not reliable?

-A. No, most certainly not and in fact just the opposite.
+A. No, most certainly not.
 CORMIX is just reflecting the fact that mixing processes

 CORMIX simply reflects their occurrence.